geonetwork/geonetwork-ui/README.md

 ##### To run the tests without interface :

-Start docker from 'support-services', and then :
+Start docker from 'support-services', and then from the e2e appropriate folder :

 --> ALl tests :